makusets/esphome-toshiba-ab/README.md

 ![image](hardware/v3/v3.png)

-It should look something like that
+It should look something like this:

 ![image](hardware/v3/v3_3D.png)